Thomass1412/P3-BM-dashboard/README.md

 MongoDB Compass allows you to browse the database.

 1. Download and install [here](https://www.mongodb.com/products/tools/compass)
-2. Check the `docker-compose` for database password and user (Authorization)
+2. Check the `docker-compose.yaml` in the project root for database password and user (Authorization)
 ```
 - 'MONGO_INITDB_DATABASE=dashboard-db'
 - 'MONGO_INITDB_ROOT_PASSWORD=secret'